status-im/specs/docs/stable/1-client.md

 Protocol, v5](https://github.com/ethereum/devp2p/blob/master/rlpx.md) is used, which allows for TCP-based communication between nodes.

-On top of this we run RLPx-based subprotocols, the client SHOULD NOT use [Whisper V6](https://eips.ethereum.org/EIPS/eip-627), the client SHOULD use [Waku V1](https://github.com/vacp2p/specs/blob/master/specs/waku/waku-1.md) for privacy-preserving messaging and efficient usage of a node's bandwidth.
+On top of this RLPx-based subprotocols are ran, the client SHOULD NOT use [Whisper V6](https://eips.ethereum.org/EIPS/eip-627), the client SHOULD use [Waku V1](https://github.com/vacp2p/specs/blob/master/specs/waku/waku-1.md) for privacy-preserving messaging and efficient usage of a node's bandwidth.